 However, some are more serious, such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-The new coronavirus to come out of Wuhan, China, is known as a ‘novel’ coronavirus because it has not previously been identified in humans.
+The latest coronavirus is known as a ‘novel’ coronavirus because it has not previously been identified in humans.
 It has likely crossed the species boundary between animal and humans at some point, although the animal-to-human transmission has yet to be identified.

-The new coronavirus — known as 2019-nCoV — is on the more serious end of the scale alongside SARS and MERS rather than being comparable to the common cold.
+This new coronavirus — known as COVID-19 — is on the more serious end of the scale alongside SARS and MERS rather than being comparable to the common cold.

 Common symptoms of coronavirus are very similar to the common cold at first, including:

-In more severe cases — more common among the elderly, young children, pregnant women, the immunocompromised, those with pre-existing conditions such as heart disease and diabetes, and other vulnerable groups — coronavirus can lead to pneumonia, respiratory and kidney failure and even death.
+However, in more severe cases — typically found among the elderly, young children, pregnant women, the immunocompromised, those with pre-existing conditions such as heart disease, asthma and diabetes, and other vulnerable groups — coronavirus can lead to pneumonia, respiratory, kidney and multiple organ failure, and even death.

-There could be between 2 and 14 days between becoming infected and exhibiting symptoms; during this period people may be contagious without realising they have the virus.
+There could be between 2 and 14 days between becoming infected and exhibiting symptoms; during this period people may be contagious without realising they have COVID-19.

 There is currently no specific cure or treatment for coronavirus.
 Antibiotics do not treat coronavirus because the disease is viral, not bacterial.

-Nor is there a coronavirus vaccine, although the UK recently provided £20 million towards vaccine research.
+Nor is there a coronavirus vaccine, although the UK last month provided £20 million towards vaccine research.